About Ukraine Adoption

 Besides Ukrainian, Russian is also widely spoken.
 You will find more people who understand and speak English in the bigger cities like Kiev.

-Children of All Nations’ expert facilitator has a wonderful relationship with SDAPRC and is very experienced in the adoption process of Ukraine.
+Children of All Nations’ expert facilitator has a wonderful relationship with the Ukraine adoption authority and is very experienced in the adoption process of Ukraine.
 This special relationship allows CAN to offer families excellent service, in every step of the adoption process.

-Children available for adoption from Ukraine are generally 5 years old and older.
+Children available for adoption from Ukraine are generally 6 years old and older.
 Sibling groups are also available for adoption.
-The typical referral age of a child is 5 years or older.
-The age range for children with special needs, relative and sibling groups, may be younger than 5 years.
+The age range for children with special needs, relative and sibling groups, may be younger than 6 years.
 Ukrainian children are generally Caucasian, of European decent.
 Some children are of Roma, or Gypsy, heritage.
 Some of the children are healthy while others have special needs that range from minor to severe.

 Ukrainian children are available for adoption due to a number of reasons such as poor economic situations, domestic violence, or neglectful parents.
 Parents state their gender preference and are able to adopt a child of their preferred age and health condition.